 What Are Mineral Rights?

-Depending on what part of the country you currently own land or are looking to invest in land, a close look at the short term and long term potential in that particular area can produce multiple ways that a landowner can benefit or profit from the resources in the ground.
+This term seems to be most often related to oil and gas mineral extraction, though it really covers any raw material that would or could be extracted from below the surface including ores, metals, gold, silver, etc. Depending on what part of the country you currently own land in or are looking to invest, a close look at the short- and long-term potential produces multiple ways that a landowner can benefit or profit from the resources in the ground.

 These mineral rights give the landowner a legal basis in which they can sell and profit from the extraction in several different ways.
 Minerals can be sold outright, they can be leased, they can be developed for production and they also can be sold on a percentage basis.
 That term is usually considered a “royalty” income and is based on a negotiated percentage in some type of contractual lease or production agreement.